This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fabric Protection Treatments

-Apply them after cleaning, ensuring proper ventilation and drying time.
+Apply these water-resistant sprays after a thorough cleaning—don’t forget proper ventilation and drying time!

-Test on a hidden area first to avoid surprises.
+Always test on a hidden spot first to avoid surprises.

 Repairing Wear and Tear